sebastienrousseau/sebastienrousseau.github.io/_posts/about.md

 ![A very tall building that has a lot of holes in it](https://kura.pro/stock/images/banners/sebastien-rousseau.webp).class=\"image-wrapper float-start pe-4 rounded-circle w-25 float-start\"

+Sebastien Rousseau is a Senior Technical Leader with over 20 years of experience in payments technology and building the future of finance.
+He is passionate about crafting the next generation of banking through the strategic integration of artificial intelligence, post-quantum cryptography, and blockchain technology.

+As a Senior Product Manager at HSBC, Sebastien has successfully led the development and launch of several innovative products and services, including the Treasury payments APIs, the HSBC Banking-as-a-Service (BaaS) offering, and the HSBC API Developer Portal.
+He has also played a key role in designing and delivering operational improvements of a number of complex mobile projects at Barclays Bank PLC, Shazam Entertainment Limited, and PayPal Inc.

+Sebastien's cross-functional experience across banking, financial services, communications, and media has given him a deep understanding of technological convergence in the industry.
+He is an active contributor to the open source community and is consistently at the forefront of financial innovation.

 Sebastien Rousseau is a senior leader with over 20 years of experience in payments technology and building the future of finance.
 He is a passionate advocate for the strategic integration of artificial intelligence, post-quantum cryptography, and blockchain technology to increase efficiency and accessibility in the financial industry.

 As a Senior Product Manager at HSBC, Sebastien Rousseau focuses on implementing the Wholesale Digital Channels Bank’s API and embedded finance strategy.